Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis

-Despite recent advances, fine details such as traffic signs, pole-mounted signals and lane markings are frequently simplified or omitted, resulting in generated images that fail to cover many visual corner cases that real perception stacks must handle.
+In spite of recent progress, fine details such as traffic signs, pole-mounted signals and lane markings are frequently simplified or omitted, resulting in generated images that fail to cover many visual corner cases that real perception stacks must handle.
 Photometric realism is also limited: simplified lighting models and the absence of camera artifacts such as rolling-shutter distortion, lens flare, and sensor noise create a noticeable domain gap when these synthetic frames are used to train or evaluate real-world detectors.

-\textbf{Metrics:} (I) \textit{Realism} is primarily evaluated using the Fr{\'e}chet Inception Distance (FID)~\cite{yang2023bevcontrol, chen2023geodiffusion, gao2023magicdrive, gu2025text2street, li2025dualdiff-}, which quantifies the statistical similarity between generated and real image distributions.
-(II) \textit{Semantic Alignment} is assessed through the CLIP Score, derived from the Contrastive Language–Image Pretraining model~\cite{radford2021clip}.
-This metric calculates the cosine similarity between image embeddings and text (or pairs of images) in a shared feature space, measuring how well visual content aligns with semantic intent.
-Applications vary by context: models like Text2Street~\cite{gu2025text2street} use text-to-image CLIP scores to validate adherence to textual prompts, while BEVControl~\cite{yang2023bevcontrol} employs image-to-image CLIP scores to ensure visual consistency between adjacent camera views in multi-perspective systems.
-(III) \textit{Control Capability} is mostly evaluated using a pre-trained object detector or segmentation model.
-The object detector assesses how well the generated foreground objects align with the control signals (e.g., generating specific objects such as vehicles or pedestrians)~\cite{yang2023bevcontrol, chen2023geodiffusion, gao2023magicdrive, li2025dualdiff-}.